Tohidmul786/AWS-Journey/README.md

 Website not loading?
 Ensure port 80 is open in the instance’s Security Group.
 Can’t connect via RDP?
 Verify that port 3389 (RDP) is open and that you’re using the correct private key and administrator password.
 Custom website not displaying?
 Check that your website files are in the C:\inetpub\wwwroot directory.

+Got it!
+It sounds like you're trying to launch an AWS EC2 (Elastic Compute Cloud) virtual machine from a Windows environment.
+Here’s a general guide to get you started:

+### 1. **Create an AWS Account**
+   If you don't already have an AWS account, you can sign up at [AWS](https://aws.amazon.com/).

+### 2. **Set Up AWS CLI (Optional)**
+   If you'd like to manage AWS resources from the command line, you can install the AWS Command Line Interface (CLI):
+   - Download and install the AWS CLI from [here](https://aws.amazon.com/cli/).
+   - After installation, configure it with your credentials using the following command:
+     ```
+     aws configure
+     ```
+     Enter your AWS Access Key, Secret Key, region, and preferred output format.

+### 3. **Launch EC2 Instance (Virtual Machine) from AWS Console**
+   - **Sign in** to the [AWS Management Console](https://console.aws.amazon.com/).
+   - Go to **EC2** under the "Compute" section.
+   - Click on **Launch Instance** to create a new virtual machine (EC2 instance).
+   - Select the **Amazon Machine Image (AMI)**: Choose a base image like Amazon Linux, Ubuntu, or Windows.
+   - **Choose an Instance Type**: Select an instance type depending on your needs (e.g., t2.micro for free tier users).
+   - **Configure Instance Details**: Adjust settings (e.g., number of instances, network settings).
+   - **Add Storage**: Specify how much disk space you need (the default is typically fine for most cases).
+   - **Add Tags** (Optional): You can add tags to organize your instances.
+   - **Configure Security Group**: Create a new security group or select an existing one.
+Make sure to open necessary ports like 22 for SSH (Linux) or 3389 for RDP (Windows).
+   - **Review and Launch**: Review your settings, then click "Launch".
+   - **Select Key Pair**: Create a new key pair or use an existing one.
+This will be used to access the VM securely.

+### 4. **Connect to Your EC2 Instance**
+   - Once your EC2 instance is up and running, you'll see its public IP address.
+   - For **Linux** instances, you can SSH into the VM using:
+     ```
+     ssh -i /path/to/your-key.pem ec2-user@your-public-ip
+     ```
+   - For **Windows** instances, you will need to use Remote Desktop Protocol (RDP):
+     - Click "Connect" in the EC2 console.
+     - Select "RDP client" and download the Remote Desktop file.
+     - Use the username "Administrator" and the password generated from your private key.
+     - After all you can go to some setup in Server Manager then after complete setup
+     - Follow the path in file manager "C/inetpub/wwwroot/files (what we have to edit)".

+  🛠️ **Step-by-Step Guide Summary **

+    -Come back to the instance and click the public ip address .
+    -Open the webpage by refreshing and check what you can edit in your virtual  windows.

 # AWS-Journey
 Journey of AWS login